-This section features industry photographs submitted by SPE members.
-Selected pictures will be posted on the website.
+This section features industry or work-related photographs submitted by readers.
+Selected pictures will be published on the website.
 Be sure to provide your full name, job position, company name, picture location, and a caption for the picture.
-I don't know how anyone could see a sight like this rig and not marvel at its sheer size, design, in...
-This picture is of a remote field Reliance Production Optimization operates for a client.
+Recently, I had the opportunity to go onboard the FPSO Armada Claire.
+Another beautiful sunrise onboard SIEM Helix 2 NS-52, where i-Tech 7 has two remotely operated vehic...

 Africa (Sub-Sahara) A drillstem test was performed on the Zafarani-2 well--located about 80 km offshore southern Tanzania.
 Two separate intervals were tested, and the well flowed at a maximum of 66 MMscf/D of gas.
 Statoil (65%) is the operator, on behalf of Tanzania Petroleum Development Corporation, with partner ExxonMobil Exploration and Production Tanzania (35%).
 The FA-1 well--located in 600 m of water in the Foum Assaka license area offshore Morocco--was spudded.
 The well targets Eagle prospect Lower Cretaceous resources.
 Target depth is 4000 m.
 Kosmos Energy (29.9%) is the operator, with partners BP (26.4%),